When you first learn matrix inversion, it seems straightforward — until you meet the pseudoinverse.

 SVD (Singular Value Decomposition)Any matrixStable, accurate for pseudoinverse

-Normal Equation ((A^T A)^{-1}A^T)Full-rank rectangular matricesCommon in machine learning
+Normal Equation ((AᵀA)⁻¹ Aᵀ)Full-rank rectangular matricesCommon in machine learning

 SVD is preferred in data science and numerical computation because it handles rounding errors better than direct inversion.
+Larger matrices become easier when you use the 4×4 matrix inverse calculator for verification.

 Real-World Applications